john-itcsolutions/cheirrs/README.md

 `watch -c juju status --color` or, `juju status` for short.

 It may take a few hours if your network is slow.
 Be patient.
-When you see everything 'green' except possibly the 2 masters in a permamnent "wait" state ("Waiting for 3 kube-system pods to start"), you may continue.
+When you see everything 'green' except possibly the master in a permamnent "wait" state ("Waiting for 3 kube-system pods to start"), you may continue.

 Deploy PostgreSQL (Juju sorts out Master and Replicating servers automatically).
 Note; when lxd was set up, storage space was also set up on the local SSD.